OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 The touch of your shadow-wreathed hand can siphon life force from others to heal your wounds.
 Make a melee spell attack against a creature within your reach.
 On a hit, the target takes 3d6 necrotic damage, and you regain hit points equal to half the amount of necrotic damage dealt.
 Until the spell ends, you can make the attack again on each of your turns as an action.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.

+#### Vicious Mockery

+*Enchantment cantrip*

+**Casting Time:** 1 action

+**Range:** 60 feet

+**Components:** V

+**Duration:** Instantaneous

+You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
+If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw or take 1d4 psychic damage and have disadvantage on the next attack roll it makes before the end of its next turn.

+This spell's damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).

 # Spells (W)